cwi-swat/testing-dsls-with-dsls/README.md

 You can find an implementation of a miniTestar in the file `src/testar/miniTESTAR.py`.
 This simplified version of Testar is capable of randomly testing the webApps that are compiled from QL programs and uses the Chrome WebDriver to get the state of the SUT.

 Scriptless testing tools usually rely on generic oracles like crashes, hangs or suspicious titles.
 SUT-specific oracles can be added manually, however, this takes effort and can be error-prone.
-By encoding domain knowledge into the oracles, the scriptless tests become more a context-aware and effective way to evaluate the correctness of the generated applications.
+Using the DSL, we can generate oracles that encode domain knowledge, making the scriptless tests more context-aware and effective to evaluate the quality of the generated applications.

 For a QL program, e.g. `tax.myql` in the folder `examples/`, domain-aware oracles can be saved using the link "Save oracles" at the top of the editor when editing a QL program.
 This will save the oracles (as Python code) in a file `tax.py`, these oracles are used by miniTestar to evaluate each state in `check_oracles`.

+Oracles that are generated are:

+- check that if the condition of a question evaluates to true, then the question must be visible.
+If the element is not displayed when the condition is true, the oracle fails with the error message.

+- check that the actual value of a question matches the expected value in the current state.
+If the state does not match the expected value,  the oracle fails with the error message.

+- check that two elements with the same name are not displayed simultaneously.
+If they are, the oracle fails with the error message.

 If you have a recent version of the [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) installed (in the PATH) you can run a mini implementation of the [Testar](www.testar.org) tool to randomly test a questionnaire in Chrome by pressing the link "Run Testar".

+If you want more sequences or actions in a sequence, you can configure that in the call to `testar`in the file `src/testar/testingQLprograms.py`